321polly/team-rename/README.md

 - Anweser following questions that will help the business to better understand their customers:

 1. What are the demographics and characteristics of customers who accept or reject credit offers?
-2. QWhat insights did you discover within your analysis which would be meaningful to the bank?
+2. What insights did you discover within your analysis which would be meaningful to the bank?

 ### Deliverables
 To perform this analysis, we have provided the following within the repository: